 A lousy property will be more expensive than it's worth to have in your portfolio.
 "Affordable" isn't always the best litmus test when choosing a new investment.
 This is where research worth its weight in gold comes into play!
-The right market research can make or break your portfolio when it comes to the properties you pick.
+The right market research can make or break your portfolio regarding the properties you pick.

 When evaluating a property, go beyond the sale price of the home.
-A successful rental property includes several must-have features before you should consider adding it to your portfolio.
+A successful rental property includes several must-have features before you consider adding it to your portfolio.
 As an expert Seattle property management company, we're intimately aware of what's hot on the rental market.
-Here's the information you should mine for when it comes to the real estate gold rush.
+Here's the information you should mine for regarding the real estate gold rush.

 A Quiet, Friendly Neighborhood

 - Is the property located in a desirable environment?